Oakland teachers, school district leave negotiating table

 OAKLAND, Calif.
-(KGO) --The Oakland School District and the teacher's union have left the negotiating table today ahead of Thursday strike, and will return to try to reach a deal Friday morning.
+(KGO) --The Oakland School District and the teacher's union have left the negotiating table today ahead of tomorro's strike and will return to try to reach a deal Friday morning.

 RELATED: Parents worried about looming Oakland teacher strike, some saying they won't cross picket line